Pexip is experiencing remarkable growth and client wins as customers seek innovative ways to use our technology.

-Evidencing the company’s recent momentum, Pexip’s leaders recounted some major enterprise and government sector wins in 2021.
+Evidencing the company’s recent momentum, Pexip’s leaders recounted some major enterprise and government sector won in 2021.

 In the past few months, Åsmund pointed out that Pexip had acquired five new Fortune 500 companies, meaning that Pexip now supports ~15% of Fortune 500 companies.

-Reflecting the strong movement towards online retail, one of Scandinavia's largest retailers is deploying Pexip so customers can participate in advisory calls – say, if they want to install out a new kitchen – without having to enter a store.
+Reflecting the strong movement towards online retail, one of Scandinavia's largest retailers is deploying Pexip so customers can participate in advisory calls – say if they want to install a new kitchen – without entering a store.
 So far, the solution is enjoying a 99% satisfaction rate.

-Many businesses will find this type of integrated video call centre capability essential given the unpredictable nature of COVID.
+Many businesses will find this integrated video call center capability essential, given the unpredictable nature of COVID.

 “Using a digital platform like Pexip enables some organizations to still be in business – and maybe doing even better than before,” Åsmund added.